moonrepo/dev/packages/babel-preset/README.md

 - Enables native `async`/`await` and avoids Regenerator.
 - Enables `export` default and namespace from syntax.
 - Supports the `react` preset and both JSX runtimes.
+- Supports the `solid` preset with SSR and hydration.
 - Converts `__DEV__`, `__PROD__`, and `__TEST__` to `process.env` checks.
 - Wraps `invariant()` in `process.env` conditionals.